bbaattaahh/acss/structure_and_functions.md

 1.1.
 Camera calibration
 1.2.
 Bucket identification by ORC
 1.3.
-Recogition of asparagus: Viola–Jones object detection with opencv 1.4.
+Detection of asparagus: Viola–Jones object detection with opencv 1.4.
 Image processing of one asparagus
 1.5.
 Classification
 1.6.
 Display the result